 Consumer-directed health plan (CDHP)-An HDHP with a special account to pay for medical expenses.
 Unspent funds are carried over to subsequent years.
-For plans considered to be HDHPs, a follow-up question was asked regarding these special accounts.
+For plans that are considered HDHPs, a follow-up question was asked regarding these special accounts.
 A person is considered to have a CDHP if there is a "yes" response to the following question: With this plan, is there a special account or fund that can be used to pay for medical expenses?
 The accounts are sometimes referred to as Health Savings Accounts (HSAs), Health Reimbursement Accounts (HRAs), Personal Care accounts, Personal Medical funds, or Choice funds, and are different from Flexible Spending Accounts.

-Health savings account (HSA)- A tax-advantaged account or fund that can be used to pay medical expenses.
+Health savings account (HSA)-A tax-advantaged account or fund that can be used to pay medical expenses.
 It must be coupled with an HDHP.
 The funds contributed to the account are not subject to federal income tax at the time of deposit.
 Unlike FSAs, HSA funds roll over and accumulate year to year if not spent.
 HSAs are owned by the individual.
 Funds may be used to pay qualified medical expenses at any time without federal tax liability.
-HSAs may also be referred to as Health Reimbursement Accounts (HRAs), Personal Care Accounts, Personal Medical funds, or Choice funds.
+HSAs may also be referred to as health reimbursement accounts (HRAs), personal care accounts, personal medical funds, or choice funds.
 The term "HSA" in this report includes accounts that use these alternative names.